 Proctorio: I plan to administer class exams remotely using Proctorio, an online proctoring tool.
 You are required to have a webcam (USB or internal) with a microphone and a reliable Internet connection.
 Proctorio will record the testing environment while you take your exam, so it is important that you find a space where disruptions are unlikely and where you can enable video recording.
 To use Proctorio you must be over 18 years of age.
 If you have concerns about using an online proctoring tool, please contact me as soon as possible so that we can find a workable alternative.

 CarmenZoom (aka Zoom): Office hours will be conducted using Zoom.
-(If we move to an online lecture format, we will also use Zoom for our lectures.)
 Zoom can be accessed via the Google Chrome web browser or using the Zoom app.

 To join the lecture, please do the following: